 Skilled Defense For Assault Charges In Georgia

-Last updated on February 6, 2025
+Last updated on March 31, 2026

 An assault allegation or charge can devastate your personal and professional reputation, putting your career and parenting rights in jeopardy.
 You should not face an assault charge without skilled representation.

-At Daniels & Rothman, our lead criminal defense attorney has tirelessly advocated for Georgia residents since 1992.
-Lawyer Jeffrey Rothman is a trial-tested attorney who uses his vast understanding of the criminal process and the state’s assault laws to design the most effective defense for your criminal matter.
+At Daniels & Rothman, P.C., our lead criminal defense attorney has tirelessly advocated for Georgia residents since 1992.
+Attorney Jeffrey Rothman is a trial-tested attorney who uses his vast understanding of the criminal process and the state’s assault laws to design the most effective defense for your criminal matter.
 The prosecution does not take assault cases lightly, and neither do we.

 What Is Assault In Georgia?